jurajhamran/jurajhamran/README.md

-🚀 Passionate Software Engineer | Full Stack Developer | Tech Enthusiast
+🚀 Software Engineer | Full Stack Developer

 Greetings!
 I'm Juraj, a seasoned Software Engineer with a passion for creating robust and scalable solutions.
 My expertise spans both Frontend (FE) and Backend (BE) development, with a focus on JavaScript/TypeScript and its powerful libraries and frameworks such as React (w/ Redux), Next.js.